The Shih Tzu Trainers -

 Training

 These are intelligent and can be easily taught certain skills to turn them into well-behaved, housetrained dogs.
-Shih Tzus thrive on attention and affection and while training them, owners should always use the method of positive reinforcement.
+Shih Tzus thrive on attention and affection and while training Shih Tzus, owners should always use the method of positive reinforcement.
 Consistent encouragement in the form of praise , should be used to help them adapt to the training process.
 They should be potty trained and house-trained from a very young age.

 Extensive socialization can curb their aggressive tendencies and help them distinguish between friendly and hostile behavior.
 They are sensitive animals and harsh treatment would yield nothing positive.
 Acquainting him with words like, ‘no’, ‘don't’, ‘yes’, ‘sit’, ‘go’, ‘wait’, and ‘heel’, should make him receptive towards owners.

-Activity Level
+Shih Tzu Activity Level

 The dog does not require rigorous exercise.
 Taking him on walks once daily should be perfect.
 It is fairly active indoors.